 eCommerce – and its support – is big business.
 Numerous enterprises serve companies that want to create or expand a web presence to sell their products and/or services.
 These service companies understandably focus on sales of their services and development of sites.

-Who Needs SQA to Create an eCommerce Site?
+Who Needs Software Testing to Create an eCommerce Site?

 The web development company has hired a group of very talented and expensive engineers to develop web pages, middleware, and the like.
 It has probably hired people to look at the web pages in their customers’ projects and test the links.
 Unfortunately, this results in a set of not-very-descriptive bug reports that require the expensive, over-scheduled development engineers to troubleshoot.